Registered Diplomate Reporter

 ** Scaled scoring is a means of assuring fairness and consistency in the difficulty level from one test administration to the next, achieved by applying two widely accepted standard-setting methods to each individual test question.
 This evaluation, recommended by NCRA's testing consultant and done by the Test Advisory Committee in conjunction with the Certification Standard Setting Task Force, has been in use since November 2003 and ensures that NCRA's program continues to meet testing industry standards.

 The exam is designed to test your knowledge and experience.
 There is a study guide available; however, NCRA recommends you also be familiar with new reporting technology, NCRA policies and guidelines, and articles published in the Journal of Court Reporting to prepare for the exam.

 In order to maintain your RDR, you'll need to maintain continuous membership and your RPR certification.
 You'll renew your RPR, RMR, and RDR certifications simultaneously with the same 3.0 CEUs.

 In other words, a reporter with RPR, RMR, and RDR certifications will only have to earn a total of 3.0 CEUs over one three-year period to renew all three certifications.
 And, NCRA will make it easy for reporters to do so by giving members the same expiration date for each certification.

 Recognition of your achievement

-After you've earned your RDR, you'll receive a handsome certificate to display in your home or office.
+After you have earned your RDR, you will receive a handsome certificate to display in your home or office.
 Your RDR also gets you recognition in the Journal of Court Reporting, the Court Reporter Sourcebook, and on NCRA's Web site.